Manasvini1106/Face-and-Digit-Classification/README.md

 This project demonstrates my ability to implement an efficient classification system, utilizing essential tools like Numpy, Matplotlib, Naive Bayes, Perceptron, and k Nearest Neighbors.
 The impressive accuracy rates of 82% for digits and 90% for faces testify to the approach's effectiveness.

-By adopting the same concise and impactful format for your other projects, you'll maintain consistency and present your accomplishments effectively on your LinkedIn profile.